aralmariv1207/se_project_aroundtheus/README.md

 Project 7 builds on the theory and practice laid out from projects 3 through 6.

+The basic goal of this project is to learn how to render six cards through JavaScript.

-More specifically, we are introduced to the concept of Object-Oriented Programming (OOP) as it applies to JavaScript.
+In doing so, we are introduced to the concept of Object-Oriented Programming (OOP) as it applies to JavaScript.

 Previous concepts like functions are further expanded to cover more advanced ones like Classes, for example.